M1 (Hungarian TV channel): Enlargement and social media

 The M2 channel began broadcasting in 1971.
 In the beginning, it supplemented and repeated the program structure of M1, from the beginning of the 2000s it was a cultural and informative channel, and since 2012 it has been gradually transformed and operates as a children's channel.
 On 15 March 2015, a new channel was launched in the evening section of the M2 children's channel as part of the Petőfi brand, and with this, the M2 channel was transformed under the name M2 Petőfi.

-In 2009, he launched his internet mainly informational channel, called webm3, which was short-lived, the third station, M3, actually broadcasts only from 20 December 2013, but with a different theme from its online predecessor, because here it is mainly the 30-year-old archive content is the main role.
+In 2009, MTV launched their internet mainly informational channel, called webm3, which was short-lived, the third station, M3, actually broadcasts only from 20 December 2013, but with a different theme from its online predecessor, because here it is mainly the 30-year-old archive content is the main role.
 The channel ceased operations on 1 May 2019 and is currently broadcast online.

 On 18 July 2015, the fourth thematic channel dealing with sports, called M4 Sport, was launched, on which, in addition to the most important sports events, the 16 prominent Hungarian sports also play a major role.

-M5 was launched on 1 August 2016 and has been broadcasting informative, educational, and cultural content since 18 September.
+M5 was launched on 6 August 2016 as a secondary sports channel, airing the 2016 Summer Olympics.
+It has been broadcasting informative, educational, and cultural content since 18 September.

+On 12 September, 2020, M4 Sport+ was launched on Duna World as a block, broadcasting between 14:00 and 22:00 CET during the weekends.

-Collaborating MTVA and converting
+Collaborating with MTVA and news network era

 Since 1 January 2011, it has been part of the media programs of the Media Support and Asset Management Fund (MTVA).

 From 27 July 2012, the entire MTVA and thus the channel changed its image and logo, along with the Hungarian Broadcasting Office, its partner channels (M2, Duna, Duna World), and the radios belonging to the Media Service Support and Management Fund.
 In addition, the channel received new channel voices, one by Gerda Pikali and the other by Zoltán Rátóti.

-On 15 March 2015, the channel was converted into a news channel, and the channel voices were János Csernák and Márta Herczegh.
+On 15 March 2015, the channel became a 24-hour news channel, and the channel voices were János Csernák and Márta Herczegh.
 The previous programs were transferred to Duna after it became the main national channel.
 From that day on, Híradó, Ma reggel, and the weather forecast were also renewed.
 The ratings of the main edition of Híradó decreased in the months following the reconversion.

 On 15 March 2020, the identity of the M1 was renewed again at 05:55 and the on-screen logo was moved from the upper left corner to the lower left corner.